South America: Religion

 An estimated 90% of South Americans are Christians (82% Roman Catholic, 8% other Christian denominations mainly traditional Protestants and Evangelicals but also Orthodox), accounting for 19% of Christians worldwide.

-African descendent religions and Indigenous religions are also common throughout all South America; some examples of are Santo Daime, Candomblé, and Umbanda.
+African descendant and Indigenous religions are common throughout South America; some examples are Santo Daime, Candomblé, and Umbanda.
 Crypto-Jews or Marranos, conversos, and Anusim were an important part of colonial life in Latin America.

-Both Buenos Aires, Argentina and São Paulo, Brazil figure among the largest Jewish populations by urban area.
+Buenos Aires and São Paulo figure among the largest Jewish populations by urban area.

 East Asian religions such as Japanese Buddhism, Shintoism, and Shinto-derived Japanese New Religions are common in Brazil and Peru.
-Korean Confucianism is especially found in Brazil while Chinese Buddhism and Chinese Confucianism have spread throughout the continent.
+Korean Confucianism is especially found in Brazil, while Chinese Buddhism and Chinese Confucianism have spread throughout the continent.
 Kardecist Spiritism can be found in several countries.

 Hindus form 25% of the Guyanese population and 22% of Suriname's.

-Muslims account for 6.8% of the Guyanese population and 13.9 of the Surinamese population.
-Almost all Muslims in Suriname are either Javanese or Indians and in Guyana, most are Indian.
+Muslims account for 7% of the Guyanese population and 14% of the Surinamese population.

 Part of Religions in South America (2013):